nodsup-halnux/netlas/threads.md

 ### Basic Facts:
 - Threads live in the /ted folder.
 - Calling a Thread in Dojo:  `-deskname!threadname`.
 In `%base` you can just do `-threadname`.
-- Thread management is done by %spider, which lives in app space.
+- Thread management is done by %spider, which lives in /app space.
 - Libraries+Files involved:
-    - spider.hoon: high-level management, and imports libstrand.hoon
+    - **spider.hoon:** high-level management, and imports libstrand.hoon
-    - strand.hoon: **Empty!** Main functions and definitions for strand are in lull.hoon, and in spider.hoon, referenced in the ++  rand arm.
+    - **strand.hoon:** **Empty!** Main functions and definitions for strand are in lull.hoon, and in spider.hoon, referenced in the `++rand` arm.
 These are in the global namespace, so imported.
-    - strandio.hoon:  Contains lots of high-level gates that package common thread/strand operations.
+    - **strandio.hoon:**  Contains lots of high-level gates that package common thread/strand operations.
 Useful.
 - A thread contains a number of strands, which are the basic child unit of compilation.
-Think of Thread as a kind of Process.

 ### Thread Definitions: